25 | Reset: What Becomes Available When You Choose to Dissolve

 When the Snow Globe Shakes

 The difference between a reset and an escape is three things: intention, integration, and return.
+I have confused the two more than once.
+The trail taught me the difference.

 The Spectrum of Reset: How to Begin